Indigenous peoples in Burundi

 Some positive actions are being undertaken in Burundi, aimed at encouraging the political integration of the Batwa.
 This integration is the result of the implementation of a number of laws and regulations in force in Burundi, including the Arusha Accord of 28 August 2000, the National Constitution of 18 March 2005 and the 2010 Electoral Code, which explicitly recognise the protection and inclusion of minority ethnic groups within the general system of government (See Law No. 1/10 of 18 March 2005 implementing the Constitution of the Republic of Burundi).

-The 2005 Constitution sets aside three seats in the National Assembly and three seats in the Senate for Batwa.
+The 2005 Constitution sets aside three seats in the National Assembly and two seats in the Senate for Batwa.

 Burundi abstained from the vote on the UN Declaration on the Rights of Indigenous Peoples in 2007.